 Evaluation is based on general criteria as specified by the Advanced Field Practice Evaluation Form.
 The final grade is assigned as either Pass or Fail.
 Student progress will normally be reviewed on an ongoing basis.
 However, a more comprehensive review of student progress must occur at least once during the field practice experience, normally at the mid-point of the placement.
 The evaluation process will include input from all agency staff involved in supervising the student's field practice activities.
-The student may appeal an unsatisfactory final grade by writing to the faculty of Social Work.
 A student who fails the Advanced Field Practice course may be required to withdraw from the program.